ONEARMY/academy/docs/business/Account_Setup.md

 ## Add your logos
 - The first logo is what will appear as your profile picture
-- The second logos is what will appear on your invoices to customers
+- The second logo is what will appear on your invoices to customers
 - The recommended size for your logos is 400x250 pixels, and the total size must be under 5 MB

 <img src="../assets/gif/add logo.gif" />